 Scott is the founder of Lookfar Conservation, a nonprofit organization that helps small, local conservation groups in Latin America and Sub-Saharan Africa with ecological restoration projects and other conservation initiatives.
 Scott also is the co-founder of S2C Pacific, an energy and environmental policy consulting firm that advises a diverse range of industry and nonprofit groups and advocates on their behalf before Congress and federal agencies.

 A lawyer by training, Scott previously practiced international environmental law at Hunton & Williams (now Hunton Andrews Kurth), served as the Director of Global Environmental Initiatives for nContext (now Sierra Nevada Corporation), a data technology company, and worked as a policy analyst for the Institute for Governance & Sustainable Development (IGSD).

-“I’m honored to join the board of the National Park Trust.
-NPT works with such determination to uphold and, quite literally, expand the legacy of our country’s national parks.
-And thanks to Buddy Bison, NPT has brought the easy magic and wonder of our parks to kids who might not otherwise get the chance to experience them.
+“It’s been a tremendous honor and a great pleasure to serve on the board of the National Park Trust.
+The Park Trust works with such determination to uphold and, quite literally, expand the legacy of our country’s national parks.
+And thanks to Buddy Bison, the Park Trust has brought the easy magic and wonder of our parks to kids who might not otherwise get the chance to experience them.
 It’s hard not to get excited at the prospect of being a part of this terrific organization.
-It’s also great to reconnect with the park service, after serving as a volunteer at Badlands National Park for two summers when I was in college.”
+It’s also great to reconnect with the park service, after serving as a ranger at Badlands National Park for two summers when I was in college.”